Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: Introduction

 The previous discussion provides the motivation for this paper: {\em How to bring together HS models, the} OXM (X=P,C) {\em models and all atom simulations} with the goal of developing a general framework for NC prediction.
 In this paper, I make the case that the Orbifold Topological Model (OTM)\cite{Travesset2017a, Travesset2017b}, provides such a unified model.
 I will show that at this point in time there is not a single experiment in disagreement.
 Yet, there are still challenges and aspects that need to be developed towards a completely predictive framework, which are discussed throughout the paper.

 The end result of a NC assembly experiment is usually a lattice of NCs, i.e. a superlattice, see simulation snapshot in Fig.~\ref{fig:simul_sc} or electron microscopy images in Fig.~\ref{fig:alb2_experiment}.
 Ref.~\cite{Dshemuchadse2022} provides a detailed account of the structures, relates them to other soft- and hard-matter systems, and describes strategies to expand their range.
 Superlattices are basically lattices of crystals (or crystals of crystals), as the NC cores themselves are already crystals.
 Predicting the superlattices that define equilibrium for given NCs is a fundamental goal.
 A more modest problem, yet still very important, is given a superlattice consisting of several NCs species, predict its structure: lattice constants, packing fraction, ligand arrangements, etc. {\em the OTM provides a general solution to this problem.}, independent of the microscopic interactions details.
 To address the more difficult problem of predicting what superlattices define equilibrium, that is, what superlattices should be observed in an actual experiment, a free energy is needed, which OTM does not, in principle, provide.
-However, I will discuss exciting recent developments that bring us closer to achieving this goal.
+I will discuss exciting recent developments that bring us closer to achieving this goal.

-The flow of the paper will start by discussing HS models and their triumphs, and, of course, will provide a detailed account of the failures that motivate the OTM.
+\resp{The main goal of this paper is to present the OTM in the broadest possible context.
+For this purpose, I provide a number of examples that are worked in full detail, as a way to illustrate how the formulas are applied in actual predictions, which hopefully will facilitate applications of the OTM.
+I also devote some significant effort in outlining relevant open questions.} The flow \resp{and logic} of the paper starts by discussing \resp{hard shape} models and their triumphs, providing, of course, a detailed account of the failures that motivate the OTM.
 Then, I introduce the OTM and provide its validation through experiment and simulations while pointing out its most outstanding challenges.
 Over the years, different papers have reviewed the role of ligands in NC assembly and this is a very large field.
 Unavoidably, there are many papers that I will for sure unjustly not cite for which I apologize, and different subjects that are not covered here.
 I refer to Ref.~\cite{Cademartiri2015, Angioletti-Uberti2012,Boles2016,LeeYoon2019,Grzelczak2019,Lee2022,Bhattacharjee2023} for reviews that cover overlapping and complementary topics.